Warning: This is a long story!

 A LOT has transpired, some good, some bad, since I last wrote.
 Since my last note was from 6/11/05, I’ll start there.

 6/12/05: Ft.
 Nelson, BC

 On leaving Fort St. John yesterday, we traveled in alternating drizzle, rain, and threats thereof for most of the way.
 Just before reaching Ft.
 Nelson, we broke out of the poor weather and finished the trip under partly sunny skies.
 At the RV camp where we settled, I learned they had been dry for four days.

 We searched for birds in the area.
 And had some luck in a wooded hillside across the road from the campsite.
-There seemed to be better opportunities at the edges that in the interior of the woods.
-We did find Yellow-bellied Sapsuckers, Northern Flickers, and Western Tanagers for sure.
+There seemed to be better opportunities at the edges than in the interior of the woods.
+We found Yellow-bellied Sapsuckers, Northern Flickers, and Western Tanagers for sure.
 I think a saw a Fox Sparrow briefly and a fast moving warbler with black side stripes, but I got no photos and can’t be sure of the ID.

 And the drama … I provide the following because it factors in to current events.